antongorodezkiy/pdf-light-viewer/README.md

 ## Changelog ##

+### 1.1.3 - 2015-08-04 ###
+* Added responsiveness for tablet and phones
+* Improved fullscreen mode
+* Hiding fullscreen button for browsers without Fullscreen API support
+* Fixing lazyload issues - thanks to Amit for reporting the issue
+* Some interface improvements - thanks to zipzit
+* BX Slider wrong path #3 - fixed
+* pdf-light-viewer template is not functional from user's theme. #5 - fixed

 ### 1.1.1-1.1.2 - 2015-07-15 ###
-* Added information about GhostScript to the documentation
+* Added information about GhostScript to the documentation - thanks to Alexander
 * Improved requirements section

 ### 1.1.0 - 2015-06-02 ###